 The area around Moosehead is ideal for stargazing due to the lack of light pollution and miles of remote land.
-The night sky is clearly visibly at all times of year, but in the winter, you may be lucky enough to catch a glimpse of the Aurora Borealis, or “Northern Lights.”
+The night sky is clearly visible at all times of the year.
+In the winter, you may be lucky enough to catch a glimpse of the Aurora Borealis, or “Northern Lights.”

-Trails for miles — literally!
+Trails for miles, literally!
 Break out the four-wheeler and let ‘er rip from late spring to late fall.
-Chances are you’ll have trail access close to your home, making it easy to get out into the woods for a couple hours or the whole day.
+Chances are you’ll have trail access close to your home, making it easy to get out into the woods for a couple of hours or the whole day.
 Trails run from Greenville to The Forks, Rockwood, and even Kokadjo.
 What a way to explore the backcountry!